 It shall be unlawful for any person to commence the construction of any building or the plumbing (including gas work) or electrical wiring of any building or the re-plumbing or re-wiring of any building within the city without having first obtained from the city a building permit.

-The permit and inspection fees prescribed in the building code are deleted, and the following sentence inserted: “For the issuance of a building permit and the inspection to be made by the building inspector of the city, such person shall pay to the city a fee of twelve dollars and fifty cents ($12.50), plus the sum of fifteen cents ($0.15) per one hundred dollars ($100.00) of the contract price of such construction or plumbing.
-The gas permit and inspection fee shall be three dollars ($3.00).
+The permit and inspection fees prescribed in the building code are deleted, and the following sentence inserted: “For the issuance of a building permit and the inspection to be made by the building inspector of the city, such person shall pay to the city a fee of fifteen dollar fee ($15.00) for the first $1000.00, plus the sum of $4.50 for each additional $1000.00 of the contract price for construction or plumbing.
+Electrial permits are a minimum of $50.00 for a 200 amp service, and increase as the number of amps increase.

 The following codes, current edition, are hereby adopted by reference as though they were copied herein fully: